Cid369/kumo-back-end/README.md

 Kumo (cloud in Japanese) is a secure cloud services platform that offers database storage, content delivery and other functionality to help users maintain files or collections online.

+Kumo prompts users to create an account for authentication purposes.
+Once logged in they can change their password and sign-out.
+The application works by allowing users to upload file(s) into its database.
+Once files are uploaded, they can also be updated & deleted; in addition users will be able to see all of the names of their files through integrated features.

 ## Links

 * [Front-end repo]()